Gyom03/HyperplanningOpener/README.md

 ## Installation

-- Install selenium via pip
+- Install selenium via pip.
-- Download the driver of your browser for selenium
+- Download the driver of your browser for selenium.
-- Edit all the categories that the script is supposed to click on
+- Edit all the categories that the script is supposed to click on.
-- Create a bash file and/or a shortcut to your script
+- Create a bash file and/or a shortcut to your script.